 Temenos Advances Platform Capabilities to Accelerate Banking-as-a-Service

-Temenos is the banking platform of choice for embedded finance, enabling licensed banks and BaaS providers to offer BaaS to brands and fintechs

-/EIN News/ -- GENEVA, Jan.
-26, 2023 (GLOBE NEWSWIRE) -- Temenos (SIX: TEMN) today announced that it has expanded its Banking-as-a-Service (BaaS) capabilities on Temenos Banking Cloud to meet the technology needs of organizations offering BaaS from licensed banks to specialist BaaS providers servicing brands or fintechs.
+GENEVA, Jan.
+26, 2023 (GLOBE NEWSWIRE) -- Temenos TEMN today announced that it has expanded its Banking-as-a-Service (BaaS) capabilities on Temenos Banking Cloud to meet the technology needs of organizations offering BaaS from licensed banks to specialist BaaS providers servicing brands or fintechs.
 With Temenos Banking Cloud incumbent and non-incumbent banks as well as BaaS providers can establish and scale their BaaS programs fast with minimal effort thus opening up new revenue streams.

 Temenos offers API-driven banking capabilities ranging from origination to fulfillment of financial products across retail, SME, corporate banking and wealth.
 With Temenos' new Open Products capabilities, licensed banks and BaaS providers can create and service highly-configurable financial products, enabling brands and fintechs to differentiate their embedded finance offerings.